Yusuf Khan and Sherbano

 Yusuf Khan and Sherbano is a famous Pashtun amorous folktale.
 Its format is an extended narrative described as qissa or dastan.
 It is listed along with Adam Khan and Durkhanai, Ramadad Khan, and Ajab Khan as one of the important Pashto dastans which are available as chapbooks or in audio formats.
 The tale has also been termed as the Pukhtun version of Romeo and Juliet.

 Development

 The story of Yusuf Khan and Sherbano was put to verse by poet Ali Haidar Joshi (Joshi was a pen name) in the 1960s and was turned into a film, Yousuf Khan Sher Bano, released in 1970.
 The poem was translated into French by Benedict Johnson (in 1982) and into English by Heston and Nasir (in 1988).
 The story is transmitted by qissa-khwans, a term usually translated as "storytellers" who "say" or "sing" (Wayel) the verses.
-Joshi's account of the origin of the material is that he found a manuscript containing the story written in Persian at a local fair wrapped around some medicine.
-He returned to the seller and got more of the manuscript.
+Joshi's account of the origin of the material is that he found a manuscript containing the story written in Persian at a local fair, when some medicine he bought was given to him wrapped in a page of the manuscript.
+He returned to the seller and obtained more of the manuscript.
 Joshi's account is given in a Lok Virsa tape recorded by Mumtaz Nasir in 1982.